 INTRODUCTION & STUDY GUIDE

-16 lessons guide you from Basic Buddhism to a deeper understanding of the Pureland Tradition.
+15 lessons guide you from Basic Buddhism to a deeper understanding of the Pureland Tradition.
 The lessons are appropriate to all: those new to Buddhism, new to Pureland Buddhism and the experienced alike.
-Students have access to an on-line discussions forum on this site.

 There is a one-off payment for the course (£30/$56/€42.73).
 However, should this make the course difficult to afford, please notify us by filling out the contact form (select "Introduction to Pureland" as category, after you send the message the course facilitator will contact you).